alphagov/forms/design/prototype-version-7/task-list/README.md

 <br>

 ![Provide privacy and contact details.
 Screenshot](https://github.com/alphagov/forms/blob/documenting-prototype-version-7/design/prototype-version-7/screenshots/003-create-form-privacy-contact-statuses-focus.png)
 *Updated version for Step “3.
-Provide privacy and contact details“ with 2 rows below and tags on the far right.*
+Provide privacy and contact details“ with 2 rows below and tags on the far right of each.*

 <br>